saiftynet/SCAD/README.md

 my $scad=new SCAD;
 ```
 After creating a SCAD Object, elements can be added to the object, transformed etc.  **Note**: minimal error checking
-is done.
-The tool relies on error checking at the OpenSCAD tool.
+is done currently.
+This will happen in the future, but for now the module relies on error checking at the OpenSCAD tool.

 * `cube`
 Creates a cube element e.g. `$scad->cube("bodyBase",[60,20,10],1)`.
 The first parameter is the